-ABOUT HIM | | SAID ABOUT HIM | | ART, STORIES & VIDEOS-

 AND FINALLY...

 I hope this wasn't too confusing.
 Shouldn't be if you read all of the above text.
 What I'm trying to show in my interpretation of the Crouch father and son, is that an end-up like that (Junior joining the Death Eaters, torturing the Longbottoms and sentenced to Azkaban by his own father, and finally Junior murddering him), does not have to spring from extreme circumstances.
-I have currently written my first two fanfiction stories.
+I have already written numerous fanfiction stories.

 My Barty Jr.'s looks as a teenager come from one of my favourite actors, Jamie Bell.
-And Crouch Sr.'s from a film director Thomas Vinterberg. 'cause he and Jamie, at least in mine and some other's eyes look quite alike.
-Some photos in the fan video "Breathe Into Me".
+Because Jamie wasn't in acting business before age 13, I have Haley Joel Osment pass as a child version of Junior because he could semi-believably grow up to look like Jamie Bell.
+And Crouch Sr. gets his looks from a film director Thomas Vinterberg. 'cause he and Jamie, at least in mine and some other's eyes look quite alike.
+Mrs. Crouch gets her looks from the actor Michelle Pfeiffer.

-(By other rolepleyers's characters in roleplay game topics.)
+(By other rolepleyers' characters in roleplay game topics.)

 Goblet of Fire RPG: